bec-archer/SR80-Manuals/user-manual.md

 #### Editing the same item at the same time

 If two people are filling in the same item's details simultaneously (e.g., both editing equipment info), the last save wins on a field-by-field basis — not the whole record.
-So if Maria is typing in the Description field and Tony changes the Equipment Type on his device, Tony's Equipment Type change comes through without touching Maria's Description.
-Whatever Maria saves last is what sticks for the Description field.
+So if the front counter staff is typing in the Description field and Tony changes the Equipment Type on his device, Tony's Equipment Type change comes through without touching the front counter staff's Description.
+Whatever the front counter staff saves last is what sticks for the Description field.

 ---